McCune–Reischauer: History

-The new South Korean government adopted the system in 1948.
 English-language newspaper The Korea Times adopted the system in the 1950s.
 The system received pushback from Koreans.
 It came to be seen as more intuitive for foreigners and less intuitive for Koreans, as it reflected pronunciation changes that most Koreans were not consciously aware of.
 Fouser argued that another point of contention was related to nationalism; some disliked that the system had been developed by foreigners during the Japanese colonial period, and wanted a natively developed alternative.
 In 1959, the South Korean Ministry of Education published a romanization system, which has since been dubbed the Ministry of Education system (MOE).
 The system was immediately controversial, especially among foreigners.
 Fouser evaluated the system as prioritizing use for Koreans; it had a one-to-one correspondence from Hangul to Latin script and did not reflect pronunciation changes that Hangul did not.
 In June 1981, a number of scholars met at the University of Hawaii's Center for Korean Studies and developed a number of proposed changes to MR. The changes were largely based on a draft proposal from the US Library of Congress and were meant to aid use by librarians.
 For example, it was designed to promote reversibility, which was to the interest of librarians.
 In the 1980s, the South Korean government began considering whether to use a more foreigner-friendly system in anticipation of the 1986 Asian Games and the 1988 Summer Olympics, which were to be held in Seoul.
 In 1984, a slightly modified version of McCune–Reischauer was adopted.
 Some South Koreans reportedly had negative reactions to the system, which they viewed as confusing and overly beholden to pronunciation.